ansible/ansible-builder/docs/definition.rst

 images
-******

-This section is a dictionary that is used to define the base image to be used.
+^^^^^^

+Specifies the base image to be used.
+At a minimum you *MUST* specify a source, image, and tag for the base image.
+The base image provides the operating system and may also provide some packages.
+We recommend using the standard ``host/namespace/container:tag`` syntax to specify images.
+You may use Podman or Docker shortcut syntax instead, but the full definition is more reliable and portable.

+Valid keys for this section are:

+    ``base_image``
+      A dictionary defining the parent image for the execution environment.
+A ``name`` key must be supplied with the container image to use.
+Use the ``signature_original_name`` key if the image is mirrored within your repository, but signed with the original image's signature key.

+image verification
+""""""""""""""""""
-Verification of signed container images is supported with the ``podman`` container runtime.
-How this data is used in relation to a Podman `policy.json <https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md>`_ file for container image signature validation depends on the value of the :ref:`container-policy` CLI option.
+You can verify signed container images if you are using the ``podman`` container runtime.
+Set the :ref:`container-policy` CLI option to control how this data is used in relation to a Podman `policy.json <https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md>`_ file for container image signature validation.

   * ``ignore_all`` policy: Generate a `policy.json` file in the build :ref:`context directory <context>` where no signature validation is